 Meet the Team

-Marti is an ecological statistician whose work spans several disciplines, from ecology to mathematical statistics.
-A Fellow of the Royal Society of New Zealand, and a recent recipient of a prestigious James Cook Fellowship, she holds the Professorial Chair in Statistics in the New Zealand Institute for Advanced Study (NZIAS) at Massey University.
+Dr Marti J. Anderson is the Director of PRIMER-e (Quest Research Limited), a Fellow of the Royal Society of New Zealand and an Honorary Research Associate at the New Zealand Institute for Advanced Study (NZIAS) at Massey University in Auckland.
 Her core research is in community ecology, biodiversity, multivariate analysis, models of ecological count data, experimental design and resampling methods, with a special focus on creating novel applied statistics for ecology.
 Marti developed all of the methods in PERMANOVA+ and combines her love of research with creative entrepreneurial exuberance as the new driving force behind PRIMER-e.

 With a background in the adult education sector in both teaching and administration, Sarah provides friendly and helpful sales, accounting and database support.
 Her bright eye for detail ensures that PRIMER-e’s databases are kept in tip-top shape, and that all your queries are met with a timely, organised and cheerful reply.
 Sarah is of Cook Island Maori and NZ European descent and is respectful of all languages, cultures and heritages.
 As a caring mother of three, she understands the need for flexibility and team-work to achieve goals, as well as the importance of pure kindness and courtesy in meeting peoples’ needs.